kuhnrl30/LendingClubModel/README.md

-#P2PLending
+# LendingClubModel

-This package is still in development but has two intended purposes:
+This package is still in development will be the workspace used to develop models to reduce the risk of purchasing notes that will default and thereby improve earnings.

+This package has a few companion packages:
-- The first objective is to create the tools to work with Lending Club's api.
-It will include functions to query the website and obtain available loans and to view a user's account.
-The package is likely to also include functions for working with the secondary market.
+- **Lending Club** contains the tools to work with Lending Club's api.
+It includes functions to query the website and obtain available loans and to view a user's account.
+The package also contains functions for working with the secondary market.
-- The second objective is to document the process to build a model which seeks to minimize the risk of default and therefore increases the potential portfolio returns.
+- **LendingClubData** documents the process to obtain the historical loan data from the Lending Club website.
+The data is also contained in the package so it doesn't need to be downloaded repeatedly.